Do you want to know how to get on the first page of Google?

 Writing a short introduction

 I asked Brian about his approach to introductions because I noticed something different about Backlinko articles — his intros are super short.

-A more common style is to use several paragraphs of introduction.
+A more common style found in SEO content writing is to use several paragraphs of introduction.

 Have you ever searched for a recipe and had to scroll through pages of backstory before finding what you wanted?

 Here's the thing: People already know they need the information – that’s why they typed it into Google.

 All you need to do is introduce what your article is about.